 - Pascal HEYMAN, Ambassador, Permanent Representative of Belgium at NATO, Belgium

-- Thomas PARDOEN, Professor, Université catholique de Louvain, Belgium
+- Thomas PARDOEN, Professor, Université catholique de Louvain, Belgium, vice-chair

 - Tudor PRISECARU, Professor, Politechnica University Bucharest, Romania

-- Sven VAN LOO, Advisor Asylum and Immigration, Defence, Office of Alexander De Croo, Deputy prime minister and minister of Development Cooperation, Digital Agenda, Telecom and Postal Services, Belgium, Chair since November 2017
+- Sven VAN LOO, Advisor, Office of Prime Minister Alexander De Croo, Belgium, Chair since November 2017

 - Bryan WELLS, Dr., Chief Scientist at NATO, NATO HQ